-We do have a policy that anyone that visits our community the first time, doesn’t come for more than two days.
+We do have a policy for anyone visiting our community the first time.

 Even though we may not have come to the same position on everything, we will respect your convictions, and expect you will do the same in return.
 We cannot welcome anyone that stands in spiritual opposition to the brotherhood here, that seeks to undermine it, or make proselytes from among us.

 We expect you to become acquainted with what we believe before visiting us.A number of articles on this web site will help you understand us better.
 Please contect us for our statement of believes pass code if you have interest.We expect you to ask questions and will gladly answer what you honestly wish to know.
 We may also have questions for you, and look forward to learning from you as well.

 We have arrived at some working positions as a group and we cannot change our way of doing things to accommodate what every visitor might expect.
 We hope you understand, and that our time together may be one of peaceful growth in the Spirit of Jesus.
 If it turns out otherwise, we may ask you to leave.